Scroll to content

 Assessment

 Cognitive research (Kirschner, Sweller and Clark, 2006) suggests that students need a large amount of subject knowledge in their long-term memory to become competent at any subject.
 In Mathematics, students will be far better equipped to apply mathematical thinking to a problem if their working memory is not overloaded with basic calculations.
-The development of long-term memory is therefore supported by regular low stakes questioning, daily timed 10 quick questions, and planned consolidation which reviews prior learning, formative assessments with the use of topic tests feed into teacher planning to close gaps in knowledge, and the use of the online platform Hegarty Maths, to review content as part of home learning to adopt resilience and independent learning strategies.
+The development of long-term memory is therefore supported by regular low stakes questioning, and planned consolidation which reviews prior learning.
+Formative assessments with the use of topic tests feed into teacher planning to close gaps in knowledge, and the use of the online platform Sparx maths, to review content as part of home learning to adopt resilience and independent learning strategies.
 Consistent retrieval practice of key content is integral to the structure and order of the curriculum itself, thus promoting the retention of knowledge and depth of learning.

-Summative assessments are planned at the end of each year assessing students’ progress in both calculator and non calculator papers.
+Summative assessments are planned at the end of each term assessing students’ progress in both calculator and/or non calculator papers.

 Key Stage 4 (Year 10 and Year 11)